5 Reasons It’s Time to Let Employees Work Remotely

 5 Reasons Why Employees Should Work Remotely

-If you’re skeptical or simply wondering why all the fuss around mobility, here are 5 reasons why offering employees the ability to work remotely should be on your list of to-dos for 2017:
+If you’re skeptical or simply wondering why all the fuss around mobility, here are five reasons why offering employees the ability to work remotely should be on your list of to-dos for 2017:

 It used to be that only in-office employees had access to the technology, systems, and applications needed to do their jobs.
 Out of office meant, quite literally, that you were out of any office, on vacation, at an appointment, or otherwise indisposed.
 Today, however, out of office may mean lots of things, including on the road and working just the same.